fabianaschneck/my_site/content/en/authors/admin/_index.md

 I’m interested in freshwater ecology since I was an undergrad back in 2001.
 At that time, I started to work at the Limnology Lab at [Universidade Federal do Rio Grande do Sul - UFRGS](http://www.ufrgs.br/), where I also did my Masters on the effects of eutrophication on stream benthic diatoms.

 During my [PhD in Ecology at UFRGS](https://www.ufrgs.br/ppgecologia/) I worked with [Adriano S. Melo](https://www.researchgate.net/profile/Adriano_Melo2) looking at the effects of habitat complexity, hydrological disturbances and grazers on structuring stream benthic algal communities.

 My research focuses primarily on investigating biodiversity patterns in freshwater environments and the underlying processes that generate and maintain such patterns.
 I am also broadly interested in understanding how human-induced impacts affect aquatic communities.

-I also a supervisor in the [Graduate Program in Biology of Continental Aquatic Environments] (https://ppgbac.furg.br/) of FURG and I am fortunate to supervise a talented group of young Brazilian scientists.
+I'm a supervisor in the [Graduate Program in Biology of Continental Aquatic Environments](https://ppgbac.furg.br/) of FURG and I am fortunate to supervise a talented group of young Brazilian scientists.